n-Ultima/UnixBot/readme.md

 #### Notes
 - The Unix Discord bot relies on the [Disqord](https://github.com/Quahu/Disqord) wrapper to interact with the Discord API.
-- Building from the repository is not offically supported or reccomended.
+- Building from the repository is not officially supported or recommended.
 If you want to use the Unix Discord bot for your server, Feel free to request access on our [Discord!](https://discord.gg/6yMXWUWANW)

 - This bot is still in development, if any issue arises feel free to create a issue on github.
 #### **Contributing**